Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

 with

 The moment duality is also useful to show that a subcritical cooperative branching process with interactions and no annihilation comes down from infinity.
-Formally, we define the law $\mathbf{P}_\infty$ starting from infinity with values in $\overline{\mathbb{N}}\cup \{\infty\}$ as the limits of the laws $\mathbf{P}_n$ of the process issued from $n$.
+Formally, we define the law $\mathbf{P}_\infty$ starting from infinity with values in $\overline{\mathbb{N}}$ as the limits of the laws $\mathbf{P}_n$ of the process issued from $n$.
 When the limiting process is non-degenerate, it hits finite values in finite time with positive probability.
-This behaviour is captured by the notion of {\it coming down from infinity}. \begin{theorem} Assume that there is no annihilation, i.e. $a=0$.
-Then a subcritical cooperative branching process with interactions $Z$ comes down from infinity. \end{theorem}

-Another interesting consequence of the moment duality and Proposition \ref{FLyap}, is the following result that describes the asymptotic behaviour of jump-diffusions of the form (\ref{eq:dualnaintro}).
+Moreover, we say that the process $Z$ {\it comes down from infinity} if $\mathbf{P}_\infty(Z_t<\infty)=1$ for all $t>0$.\begin{theorem} Assume $|\mathbf{m}|<\infty$ and $a=0$.
+Then a subcritical cooperative (i.e. $\varsigma<0$) branching process with interactions $Z$ comes down from infinity.
+Furthermore, we have that where $\tau_{1}=\inf\{t>0:Z_t=1\}$. \end{theorem} Another interesting consequence of the moment duality and Proposition \ref{FLyap}, is the following result that describes the asymptotic behaviour of jump-diffusions of the form (\ref{eq:dualnaintro}).
 In particular, we can determine the probability of fixation at 1 of the jump-diffusion $X$.